 Anette Nance, SOC WK ’20G

-Raised in Auburn, Ga., Nance is a Marine Corps veteran who just earned a master’s degree in social work.
+Raised in Auburn, Georgia, Nance is a Marine Corps veteran who just earned a master’s degree in social work.
 She’s the immediate past president of the Student Veterans of Pittsburgh (SVAPgh), also known as Pitt Vets, and she was a 2020 finalist for student veteran of the year by Student Veterans of America.

 Inspiration: She watched her mother, a Haitian immigrant, sacrifice to make a better life and was later mentored by a female U.S. Marine Corps gunnery sergeant.
 They taught her to work hard and to care about the people she was leading.